mstenta/farmOS/docs/model/convention/index.md

   information and store it consistently in Logs.
 - Reports that query the database for Logs that match a certain convention and summarize them in different ways.

+### Convention IDs

+Logs and Assets can specify which convention(s) they intend to adhere to by specifying convention IDs alongside their other data.
+The farmOS community is in the process of developing a collection of standard and agreed upon conventions for representing common types of data.